 #1: eToro at a Glance: Interface and User Experience

 It's not just the easy sign-up process that makes eToro such a great broker for any novice trader.
-An innovative interface allows you to try different features, including creating a Watchlist of your favourite trades, check your portfolio or access the news feed page for the latest in the markets.
+An innovative interface allows you to try different features, including creating a Watchlist of your favourite trades, checking your portfolio or accessing the news feed page for the latest in the markets.

 A filter button on the main dashboard allows you to select the assets you want to trade - stocks, cryptocurrencies, or currencies.
 You can also use the settings button to set price alerts, launch ProCharts, or enable one-click trading.